martinjackson/simple-widgets/docs/SearchSortTable.md

   In the above example it is assumed that amount is a floating point number.
 The decimal: 2, indicates that only 2 digits will be display right of the decimal point.

    The pdfCol specifies the alignment of a PDF column if PDF's are allowed to be generated.
 The values for the pdfCol are:
     - left              this will left justify the data in the column
     - leftbold          this will left justify and bold the data in the column
     - right             this will right justify the data in the column
     - rightbold         this will right justify and bold the data in the column
     - center            this will center the data in the column
     - centerbold        this will center and bold the data in the column
+    - datetime          this will convert the date in time in the format of 2025-01-23T21:22:20.000Z to a format of 01/23/2025 21:22:20 in the center of the cell
+    - datetimebold      this will convert the date in time in the format of 2025-01-23T21:22:20.000Z to a format of 01/23/2025 21:22:20 in the center of the cell and bolded
+    - datetimeleft      this will convert the date in time in the format of 2025-01-23T21:22:20.000Z to a format of 01/23/2025 21:22:20 and left justified
+    - datetimeleftbold  this will convert the date in time in the format of 2025-01-23T21:22:20.000Z to a format of 01/23/2025 21:22:20,left justified, and bolded
+    - datetimeright     this will convert the date in time in the format of 2025-01-23T21:22:20.000Z to a format of 01/23/2025 21:22:20 and right justified
+    - datetimerightbold this will convert the date in time in the format of 2025-01-23T21:22:20.000Z to a format of 01/23/2025 21:22:20, right justified, and bolded
     - date              this will convert the date to the MM/DD/YYYY format and center the date
     - datebold          this will convert the date to the MM/DD/YYYY format, center and bold the date
     - dateleft          this will convert the date to the MM/DD/YYYY format and left justify the date
     - dateleftbold      this will convert the date to the MM/DD/YYYY format, left justify, and bold the date
     - dateright         this will convert the date to the MM/DD/YYYY format and right justify the date
     - daterightbold     this will convert the date to the MM/DD/YYYY format, right justify, and bold the date
     - money             this will convert the number into a dollar amount with the format of $DD,DDD.DD and will right justify the money data
     - moneybold         this will convert the number into a dollar amount with the format of $DD,DDD.DD, will right justify, and bold the money data
     - moneyleft         this will convert the number into a dollar amount with the format of $DD,DDD.DD and will left justify the money data
     - moneyleftbold     this will convert the number into a dollar amount with the format of $DD,DDD.DD, will left justify, and bold the money data
     - moneycenter       this will convert the number into a dollar amount with the format of $DD,DDD.DD and will center the money data
     - moneycenterbold   this will convert the number into a dollar amount with the format of $DD,DDD.DD, will center, and bold the money data

-   If the date is already in the correct format, use left, right, or center.
+   If the date or date and time is already in the correct format, use left, right, or center.
 If you do not supply a pdfCol, it will left justify the value for that column.

    An example set of row in the table for a pdfCol field might look like: